fooock/jshodan/README.md

         }
 });
 ```
+**Note:** To use the streaming API you need a Shodan subscription-based API plan.
+You can obtain it in [Shodan pricing](https://developer.shodan.io/billing/signup)

 ## Android support
 If your plan is to create a new Android app using this, you need to add this dependency